nathancarter/how2data/database/tasks/How to compute the residuals of a linear model/R.md

 Let's assume that you've already built a linear model similar to the one below.
 This one uses a small amount of fake data, but it's just an example.
+See also how to fit a linear model to two columns of data.

 ```R
 xs <- c( 393, 453, 553, 679, 729, 748, 817 )